Simple, yet very effective...Hose Bed Prop-Heads Up Firefighting

 THE DUTY TO LEAD - PART ONE

 The duty of being an effective leader in today’s fire department is not an easy one.
 Notice that I referred to it as a duty, and not a task.
-When you accept your position as a company officer, you inherently assume the duty of leading the men and…Continue
+When you accept your position as a company officer, you inherently assume the duty of leading the men and women under your command in a variety of environments.…Continue

 Added by Matt Verlaque on July 17, 2013 at 2:00pm — No Comments